Sloth (Kangaroo & Capybara) Encounters

 Animal Welfare Act violations & Child Endangerment Allegations

-Sloth Encounters’ owner Larry Wallach has been cited for more than fifty violations of the federal Animal Welfare Act, including recent “critical” violations for lying to USDA inspectors about an incident involving the bite of a child at his illegal Hauppauge facility and for mishandling animals in a way that’s dangerous to the public and the animals.
+Sloth Encounters’ owner Larry Wallach has been cited for more than fifty violations of the federal Animal Welfare Act, including recent “critical” violations for lying to USDA inspectors about an incident involving the bite of a child at his unlawfully operated Hauppauge facility and for mishandling animals in a way that’s dangerous to the public and the animals.
 A

 Child Bitten At Sloth Encounters